P05BB

 2. 2

-Record how long it takes for the coolant to reach normal operating temperature and whether it stabilises at the expected thermostat opening point.
+Record how long coolant takes to reach normal operating temperature and whether it stabilises at the thermostat opening point.

 3. 3

-Compare ECT sensor live data against an infrared thermometer reading taken on the coolant hose to verify sensor accuracy.
+Compare ECT live data against an infrared thermometer reading on the coolant hose to verify sensor accuracy.

 4. 4